TurboWarp/docs/docs/website/how-it-works.md

 Things to notice:

- - No more looking up opcodes by hand: all the logic is just in the JavaScript
+ - No more looking up block IDs or opcodes: it's all just JavaScript.
- - No more looking up inputs or fields by hand: they're just JavaScript arguments
+ - No more looking up inputs manually: they're just JavaScript arguments.
- - No more manual state maintaining: your browser is very good at executing simple JavaScript functions and loops on its own
+ - No more manual state maintaining: your browser does it all for us.
- - As this is a JavaScript function, there is no way to modify its behavior after it's been created<sup>[\[a\]](#footnote-1)</sup>
+ - As this is a single JavaScript function, we can't implement live script editing<sup>[\[a\]](#footnote-1)</sup>
  - This JavaScript looks very strange compared to typical human-written JavaScript and runs slower because we have to maintain compatibility with certain strange Scratch behaviors.

-Of course, this is a very simple example where the interpreter overhead will be virtually meaningless.
-For the vast majority of projects, the interpreter is more than good enough.
-It's only when you start executing hundreds of thousands of blocks per frame that the interpreter overhead begins to become problematic.
+Of course, this is a very simple example where the interpreter overhead is negligible.
+For the most projects, the interpreter is good enough.
+It's only when you start executing hundreds of thousands of blocks per frame that the interpreter becomes problematic.

 ----

 <a name="footnote-1" />
-[a] - This is a simplification.
-There are some ways we could make live script editing work, but they will hurt performance or add significant complexity.
+[a] - This means if you start a script, you won't be able to move, remove, or add blocks and have the changes be reflected in real time as they are in Scratch.
+We believe there are some ways we could make this work, but they will hurt performance or add significant complexity.
 It's something we want to implement eventually, but not now.